 - Direct experience in affordable homeownership housing as public or private lender.

 - Prior responsibilities related to significant commitments and expenditures of private or public funds.

 Please upload resume and cover letter.

-This position is currently a telework position.
-In Spring 2022, this position would be expected to follow a hybrid model of reporting to work that combines in-office workdays and work from home days.
+This position would be expected to follow a hybrid model of reporting to work that combines in-office workdays and work from home days, as needed.